aenemapy/aenemapy.github.io/README.md

-Instructions for adding this repo:
+Instructions for adding Kodi repo:

     1. Go to the Kodi file manager.
     2. Click on "Add source"